Object to an alcohol licence

 1. We’ll contact you to let you know we've received your objection.

-2. A copy of your objection in its entirety will be provided to the applicant, Police and Medical Officer of Health.
+2. A copy of your objection in its entirety will be provided to the applicant, Licensing Inspector, Police and Medical Officer of Health.

 3. The District Licensing Committee (DLC) will then consider all of the objections that have been submitted.